rust-lang/unsafe-code-guidelines/wip/stacked-borrows.md

 1. We compute a fresh tag: `Untagged` for raw pointers, `Tag(Tracking::new_ptr_id())` for everything else.
 2. We determine if we will want to protect the items we are going to generate:
    This is the case only if `kind == FnEntry` and the type of this pointer is a reference (not a box).
-3. We perform reborrowing of the memory this pointer points to with the new tag and indicating whether we want protection, treating boxes as `Unique`.
-We enforce weak mode if `kind == TwoPhase`.
+3. We perform reborrowing of the memory this pointer points to with the new tag and indicating whether we want protection, treating boxes as `RefKind::Unique`.
-4. If `kind == TwoPhase`, we perform *another* reborrow from the *new* place (with the freshly generated tag), with the "new" tag set to the tag of the *old* place and treating it like a shared reference (without protection or forcing weak mode).
-Basically, we pretend that the old pointer is actually a shared reference derived from the new pointer.
-This allows reading from the old pointer without invalidating the new one.

 ### Deallocating memory